-Feng Shui is an ancient traditional Chinese practice that uses energy forces (Qi) to bring human beings and man-made structures in harmony with their surrounding environment.
+Feng Shui is an ancient Chinese practice that uses Qi Life Force to bring human beings and man-made structures in harmony with their surrounding environment.

 Historically, Feng Shui was used to position buildings, such as tombs and temples, in a “correct and auspicious” manner, which included designating the best time (season and star/planet constellations) to build something and choosing the best location for certain (spiritual or religious) structures.
 Today, Feng Shui is also used to influence health, relationships, and prosperity.

-The Feng Shui practice is part of the Chinese holistic approach to health, taking into account that not only TCM treatments, such as Herbal Medicine, Acupuncture or Cupping, are important to restore or maintain health, but that one’s environment (home, colors, furniture, garden, air quality, water, plants, forest, creeks or rivers, and so on) can either contribute to or damage health also.
+The Feng Shui practice is part of the Chinese holistic approach to health, taking into account that not only TCM treatments, such as herbal medicine, acupuncture or cupping are important to restore or maintain health, but that one’s environment (home, colors, furniture, garden, air quality, water, plants, forest, creeks or rivers, and so on) can also contribute to or damage one’s health.